Bankrupt Neiman Marcus to close its Bellevue location

 But in a statement to Bloomberg this week, Neiman Marcus confirmed the four closures, which it said would “help ensure the continued long-term success of our business and underscores our unrelenting focus on providing unparalleled luxury experiences and engagement.”

-The store is currently open by appointment only.
+The store is currently open only for curbside pickup and by appointment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.